Cookizz/AlertDialog-Fast-Styling-for-Android/README.md

 # AlertDialog-Fast-Styling
-Some visual parts of `android.support.v7.AlertDialog` can be styled by inheriting its base theme instead of customizing new layouts, which is considered clumsy.
+Some visual parts of `android.support.v7.AlertDialog` can be fastly styled by inheriting its base theme instead of customizing new layouts, which is considered clumsy.
 Modifying these visual parts still agrees with Material Design.

 ## Requirement